 In the Autumn of 2019, I had firmly decided that my small Hermès scarf collection was complete.
-As I am now in my 60s, I am very ill with multiple chronic conditions, I hardly ever leave the house so rarely get an opportunity to “dress up”, and storage space is getting very cramped 👈 there are probably loads more reasons why I shouldn’t purchase any more scarves!
+There are probably loads of reasons why I shouldn’t purchase any more scarves: I am now in my 60s, I am very ill with multiple chronic conditions, I hardly ever leave the house so rarely get an opportunity to “dress up”, and storage space is getting very cramped.
 But the new season’s offer started to appear and I began to slide down the slippery orange slope once again…

 So, let me introduce you to my purchase for the Spring/Summer 2020 season:

 Plumes en Fête, colourway #09, product code H003433S 09, designed by Aline Honoré.

 Description of the silk twill scarf

 On opening the iconic orange box and gently taking out the scarf, a swirl of beautiful feathers sweeps into view.
 They have a sense of movement around a central empty space, as if the wind has caught them in an eddy.
 With the scarf laid out flat, the feathers appear to begin from the top right and bottom left-hand corners, with a clockwise motion.
 Even the corners of the scarf are filled.
 There is no border to the scarf which also has a lovely contrast hem.
 The whole scarf is a study in pattern and movement.
 Each feather is drawn in amazing realistic detail with beautiful markings and use of colour.

 I chose the colourway #09 because I love blues and, yes, there are many shades of that colour in this masterpiece.
 There is also a vivid green, turquoise, white, a subtle purple and pale orange.
 The contrast hem is another shade of purple.
 Some of the other versions of the scarf have more variety in their colours, others are more like the shades available in nature, some are vivid and fun, and others are subtle or pastel.
 I think that there is a colourway for almost everyone!

 Colourways for the silk twill scarf